Do biological molecular machines act as Maxwell's demons?: Concluding remarks

-Two powerful tools of theoretical physics created at the turn of the century, the fluctuation theorem \cite{Jarz08,Seif12} and the dynamics of self-organized criticality \cite{Pbak96,Snep05}, force a significant change of our views on the nature of the biological molecular machines action.
-Progress in the theory coincides with the intensive experimental and numerical studies of intrinsically disordered proteins \cite{Heke07,Chod14,Shuk15,Huho16}.
+The two powerful theoretical physics tools created at the turn of the century, the fluctuation theorem \cite{Jarz11,Seif12,Parr15} and the idea of self-organized criticality \cite{Bak96,Snepp05}, force a significant change in our views on the nature of the biological molecular machines action.
+Progress in the theory coincides with the intensive experimental and numerical studies of protein dynamics \cite{Henz07,Uver10,Chou11,Chod14,Shuk15,Aust75,Frau10, Ishi01,Yana08,Kita98,Karp02,Yang09,Hu16}.